Ahmadhha/P1_T4_Test/README.md

 ## Research questions to Answer

-1- Crimes/Capita per year for Toronto (V) and each neighbourhood \n 2- Crimes/Capita of crimes per year for the top and bottom 10 neighbourhoods (V) \n 3- Crimes/Capita of crimes per category for Toronto (V) and each of the 20 Neighbourhoods (V) \n 4- Crimes/Capita of crimes per premise for Toronto (V) and each of the 20 Neighbourhoods (V) \n 5- Crimes/Capita of crimes per weekday/weekend for Toronto (V) and each of the 20 Neighbourhoods (V) \n 6- Crimes/Capita of crimes per Season for Toronto (V) and each of the 20 Neighbourhoods (V) \n 7-
+1- Crimes/Capita per year for Toronto (V) and each neighbourhood

+2- Crimes/Capita of crimes per year for the top and bottom 10 neighbourhoods (V)

+3- Crimes/Capita of crimes per category for Toronto (V) and each of the 20 Neighbourhoods (V)

+4- Crimes/Capita of crimes per premise for Toronto (V) and each of the 20 Neighbourhoods (V)

+5- Crimes/Capita of crimes per weekday/weekend for Toronto (V) and each of the 20 Neighbourhoods (V)

+6- Crimes/Capita of crimes per Season for Toronto (V) and each of the 20 Neighbourhoods (V)

+7-

 8-

 ##	Datasets to Be used